rodekruis/data-service-catalogue/docs/general/add-team-members.md

 !!! warning "This user is already a team member"
     If you get an error message "This user is already a team member", they have already been added to the team.
 Do you want to change their roles?
 Follow the <a href="../remove-team-members-program">instructions in this page.</a>

+Need further assistance ?
+Contact your dedicated Account Manager or reach our <a href="mailto:support@121.global">support team via email</a>.